‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 But it has all ended badly.
 The entirely peaceful anti-CAA protestors are now being blamed for the massacre of 53 people in Northeast Delhi in February.
 That it was a planned attack is obvious from the videos of armed gangs of vigilantes, often backed by the police, rioting, burning and murdering their way through those working class neighbourhoods.
 The tension had been building for a while, so local people were not unprepared, and fought back.

 But of course, as always, the victims have been turned into perpetrators.
-Under cover of the Covid lockdown hundreds of young men, mostly Muslim, including several students, have been arrested in Delhi as well as Uttar Pradesh.
+Under cover of the Covid lockdown, hundreds of young men, mostly Muslim, including several students, have been arrested in Delhi as well as Uttar Pradesh.
 There are rumours that some of the young folks who have been picked up are being forced to implicate other senior activists against whom the police have no real evidence.

 The fiction writers are busy with an elaborate new story.
 The narrative is that the Delhi massacre was a grand conspiracy to embarrass the government while President Trump was in Delhi.
 The dates the police have come up with suggest that those plans were laid even before Trump’s visit was finalised – that’s how deeply entrenched in the White House anti CAA activists must be!
 And what kind of conspiracy was it?
 Protestors killing themselves in order to give the government a bad name?

 Everything is upside down.
 It’s a crime to be murdered.
 They’ll file a case against your corpse and summon your ghost to the police station.
-As I write, news comes in from Araria in Bihar of a woman who has filed a police complaint saying she was gang raped.
+As I write, news comes in from Araria in Bihar of a woman who has filed a police complaint saying she was gangraped.
 She has been arrested along with the women activists who were with her.

 Some of the disturbing things that are happening don’t always have to do with bloodshed, lynching, mass killing and mass incarceration.
 A few days ago, a group of people – thugs – in Allahabad forcibly spray painted a whole row of private houses saffron and then covered them with huge images of Hindu deities against the wishes of the owners.
 For some reason, this made my blood run cold.